Breeding Location:

 Range and Habitat

-Veery: Breeds from southern British Columbia east to Newfoundland and south to Arizona, South Dakota, Minnesota, New Jersey, and in mountains to Georgia.
+Veery: Breeds from British Columbia east across southern Canada to Newfoundland and south to Colorado, Minnesota, and east to New England, extending along the Appalachian Mountains into northern Georgia.
 Spends winters in tropics.
 Inhabits moist deciduous woodlands; prefers willow thickets along streams in the west.

 Breeding and Nesting